 Restaurant and hotel in a village.
 In Vonnas, Georges Blanc, emblematic Chef and visionary businessman, has developed a veritable Gourmet Village on the river bank, around a reconstruction of the inn of his great grandparents.
 Together with his family, Blanc constantly reinvents Bresse specialties through creations such as the “crêpe vonnassienne” with salmon and caviar or the legendary Bresse chicken with foie gras.
 Visits are available upon request to one of the five most exceptional cellars in the world, with more than 135,000 bottles.
 In just under five hectares of grounds, discover a heavenly spa, an aquatic space next to a pond and a large, landscaped park that is illuminated at night. ...
 Learn moreless

 From the vine-growing process to the wine-making process, you can explore the whole world of wine in this hamlet created by Georges Duboeuf in the heart of the Beaujolais.
 In fifty years, this passionate man has gone from simple bottler to one of the biggest Beaujolais wine merchants.
 The story of the...Read More less

 Restaurant and hotel in the country.
 As a result of the merger of La Cabro d’Or and L’Oustau de Baumanière, Baumanière has become the epitome of Mediterranean art of living in a magical place.
 Appreciated by personalities from the political and the media world, this domain was founded by Raymond Thuillier, the "historical monument" of French gastronomy according to Gault et Millau.
 In 1969, Jean-André Charial took over from his grandfather as the head Chef, a position he held with maestria until today.
 This respected Chef is now no longer in the kitchens but managing the domaine.
 Baumanière remains a unique place, nestled in the Baux-de-Provence rocky outcrops.
-It encompasses five buildings: L’Oustau, the historical centre, La Guigou, a Provencal mas, the Manor of the 18th century and finally Carita and Flora, in a rural setting.
-It also includes two gourmet restaurants, L’Oustau de Baumanière—an institution to enjoy the refined, subtle, simple cuisine of the chef—and La Cabro d'Or.
-A table d’hôte for lunch, a bar and numerous terraces supplement them.
-Moreover, the estate boasts a spa, three outdoor pools and a tennis court. ...
+It encompasses five buildings surrounded by Mediterranean gardens: the L’Oustau, the historical main house, La Guigou, a Provençal farmhouse, the 18th-century manor, and finally Carita and Flora, two country abodes.
+There are also two gourmet restaurants, the Oustau de Baumanière—an institution where you can appreciate the refined, subtle, and creative cuisine of the chef—and La Cabro d'Or, a Provencal restaurant.
+The estate also has a spa, three outdoor pools, and a tennis court. ...
 Learn moreless

 It’s on the Lauzières Estate, in an isolated little valley in the south of the Alpilles, where Jean-André Charial produces a rosé or red wine named ’’L’Affectif’’.
 This AOC wine from Les Baux de Provence offers - according to its vintage - prune, blackberry, or red berry notes.